shinheep/shinheep/README.md

 Check out my [Portfolio](https://shinheep.github.io/)!

 In my latest project, I created a Plant Database 🪴 Web Application, called [Plantify](https://shinheep.github.io/Plantify/#/), which allows a user to do a controlled search for their plant and learn about the specifics of each.
-I created this project purely out of my love for plants, and wanting a place where I could collect and view all of my favorites.
+I created this project purely out of my love for plants, and wanting a place where others could learn more about different types of plants.

 Fun facts: <br>